 Jack (born Jacopo) Scano is an Italian-born independent writer-director with an extensive background in narrative video advertising.
 Since winning an award with an ad for Dove at a Moflm contest at only 17, he never stopped advancing his fourishing career as a commercial director.
 Concurrently, Scano regularly writes, directs and self-produces short flms (most notably the extremely ambitious Beyond Depth) that get screened before countless festival audiences, in his home Country as well as abroad.
 His successes in both the commercial and narrative feld started getting documented on Italian newspapers– namely La Gazzetta di Parma and Libertà–not two years from his early Dove ad.
 In addition to an Italian BFA in Artistic and Performing Arts Heritage, Scano's specialized education in flm ranges from the New York Film Academy and the Prague Film School, all the way to San Francisco's Academy of Art University, where he obtained an MA in Writing & Directing for Film with his latest short, A New Place.

-Alberto Battistutti is a writer born and raised in a small town in the northeast of Italy, where he lives with his wife and two little girls.
+Alberto Battistutti is a writer born and raised in a small town in the northeast of Italy, where he lives with his wife and three kids.
 In addition to a degree in communication, he has a background in journalism and screenwriting.
 While during the day he works in the field of Marketing, in his spare time he enjoys writing, inspired by his father in search for the truth about his own father during World War Two.
 With “Don”, a feature drama screenplay set on the icy Russian front and based on the true story of his family, Alberto won more than forty international awards.
 His writing is focused on human values like friendship, hope and perseverance, and his favorite genres are drama, thriller and